mlerner/mlerner.github.io/_posts/2022-07-11-metastable-failures-in-the-wild.md

 Many (45%) of the incidents have multiple triggers, while load spikes and engineer errors are involved in 35% and 45% of incidents respectively.
 Interestingly retry policy is one of the most common _sustaining effects_ (50% of the incidents).

-Pulling one example from the dataset, Amazon EC2 and RDS are [the subject of one of the most severe incidents](https://aws.amazon.com/message/65648/) in the paper{% sidenote 'ebs' "This incident has an amazing amount of detail on the system internals impacted during the incident, making this paper's research possible!"%}.
+Pulling one example from the dataset, Amazon EC2 and RDS are [the subjects of one of the most severe incidents](https://aws.amazon.com/message/65648/) in the paper{% sidenote 'ebs' "This incident has an amazing amount of detail on the system internals impacted during the incident, making this paper's research possible!"%}.
 A trigger for the incident was network overload that occurred while attempting to migrate traffic.
 When the network overload was resolved, nodes in the now restored part of the network sent a surge of requests, increasing latency in other parts of the system.
 To bring EBS back to a workable condition, the team had to add additional capacity, shed load, and manipulate traffic prioritization to ensure that the requests required to restore the system could complete.

 ## Metastable Model